Multiply

 Strategy: Unlike Walls, Trenches, Plateaus, Moats and Inverts, it leaves uninhabited tiles untouched.
 This can quickly trap an opponent in a hole, protect your own pieces from surrounding opponents, or both.
 This power can stop an advancing army in its tracks.
 Best if used on a minimally adjusted arena for maximum effect.

-(member battles only)
+Dredge Row (member battles only)

 All of the pieces in your row are raised to their max height while your opponent's are lowered to their deepest.
 Gives you the higher ground, while trapping and burying your opponent in a deep hole.